-- 29. This calculation will provide per-pupil funding of at least £3,750 for each primary school, and £5,000 for each secondary school with standard structures of seven and five year groups respectively.
-For middle schools, all-through schools and other schools with a non-standard year group structure this will produce a specific minimum per-pupil value that relates to the number of year groups in each phase. - 30.
-When calculating the minimum per pupil funding level for individual schools, local authorities should take the number of year groups from the APT.
-This is the approach we will take in the NFF.
+- 53. When calculating the minimum per pupil funding level for individual schools, local authorities should take the number of year groups from the APT, which is the approach taken in the NFF.
 When completing the APT, local authorities should only list the number of year groups in each Key Stage which have pupils in them at present, or will do so in the upcoming year.
-Where a school will have empty year groups in the upcoming year for example, a school which has recently opened, these should not be included in the APT. - 31.
-Secondly, from 2020 to 2021 we are introducing a formulaic approach to the mobility factor in the NFF, rather than funding this on the basis of historic spend.
-For the purpose of the minimum per-pupil funding factor, mobility is now included in the calculation as part of per pupil funding before applying the minimum per-pupil factors and funding floor.
+Where a school will have empty year groups in the upcoming year for example, a school, which has recently opened, these should not be included in the APT. - 54.
+Secondly, from 2020 to 2021, we are introducing a formulaic approach to the mobility factor in the NFF, rather than funding this on the basis of historic spend.
+For the purpose of the MPP levels, mobility is therefore included in the calculation as part of perpupil funding before applying the minimum per-pupil factor and funding floor.
+The only factors not included in per-pupil funding for the purpose of the minimum per-pupil calculation are premises and growth funding.